 The Call of Duty Mobile emulator takes another page from the PUBG Mobile book when it comes to matchmaking.
 The game offers full cross-play capabilities, but limits your opponents to those playing on the same platform.
 This means that emulator players will be matched with emulator players, and mobile players with mobile players.

-You can download the official Call of Duty Mobile emulator at the link below.
+You can download the official Call of Duty Mobile PC emulator at the link below.

 What do you think of CoD Mobile on Gameloop?
 Does it live up to the standards set by PUBG Mobile?
 Let us know in the comments below!